quotient-im/Quaternion/README.md

   a thumbnail in the timeline (with the full image downloaded after you click "Save as" or "Open" in the context menu).
 Check out https://github.com/quotient-im/Quaternion/issues/601 for the caveat.
-- `show_spammy` ("Show no-effect activity" in the menu) - when set to `false`, this setting tries to clean up the timeline from events that don't contribute to conversation in any reasonable way.
+- `show_spammy` ("Show no-effect activity" in the menu) - when set to `false`, this setting tries to clean up the timeline from events that don't contribute to conversation in any reasonable way, such as messages from a recently joined user that are all redacted - a typical case of moderation applied to spam.
 - `RoomsDock/tags_order` - allows to alter the order of tags in the room list.
 This is a comma-separated list of tags/namespaces;
   a few characters have special meaning as described below.
 If a tag is